felixheck/hapi-auth-keycloak/README.md

 - `clientId {string}` – The identifier of the Keycloak client/application.<br/>
 Required.
 Example: `foobar`<br/>

+- `live {boolean}` – Whether the token should be validated live to get the most accurate result.
+Enabling this option decelerates the process marginally.<br/>
+Optional.
+Default: `false`.

 - `secret {string}` – The related secret of the Keycloak client/application.<br/>
 Defining this option enables the traditional method described in the OAuth2 specification.
 This option is just effective if `live` is enabled.
 Both in combination performs a [introspect][introspect] request.<br/>
 Optional.
 Example: `1234-bar-4321-foo`<br/>